 - Register and authenticate your website with Google Search Console and Bing Webmaster tools.

-- Create and optimize an XML sitemap and submit to Google and Bing.
+- Create and optimize an XML sitemap and submit it to Google and Bing.

 - Add support for Accelerated Mobile pages to increase your visibility in mobile search results.